memfault/interrupt/_drafts/cortex-m-watchpoints.md

 # Debugger should have halted
 ```

-In the lasst command we changed the value at array index 1 which should have triggered a halt:
+In the last command we changed the value at array index 1 which should have triggered a halt:

 ```
 (gdb) c